Almond Crusted Baked Zucchini Crisps

 But this is not solely my opinion, I did a comparative test.

-It went like this: I baked two batches of zucchini crisps.
-One using almond flour, another using breadcrumbs.
+It went down like this: I baked two batches of zucchini crisps.
+One using almond flour, another one using breadcrumbs.

-I put them in two separate bowls, and watched my friends’ reaction.
+I put them in two separate bowls, served to a couple of mine and observed their reactions.

 The almond flour coated crisps were gone in a heartbeat.
 People were almost fighting each other over the last bit.